lifeofverma/render-mate/README.md

 ---

 ## **Getting Started**
-To start using AutoNukeRender, ensure you have the following:
+To start using RenderMate, ensure you have the following:
 - **The Foundry Nuke:** Installed on your system.
 - **RV Player:** Installed on your system to oens the rendered data directly in RV Player for preview .
 - **Python 3:** The tool is built with Python (PySide2 or PyQt5 for the UI).